 2018 – Submitted the Report to the Legislature: Recommendations for CHW Certification in CT.
 Click here to learn more.

-2018 – Roll out the CHW Advocacy and Education Campaign across the state with Health Equity Solutions and the Hispanic Health Council.
+2019 – Roll out the CHW Advocacy and Education Campaign across the state in partnership Health Equity Solutions and the Hispanic Health Council.
 Click here to view presentation.

 Immunization Action Plan Program

 The Immunization Action Plan (IAP) program works to increase immunization levels among children aged zero to two years in the Bridgeport community, as directed by the State of Connecticut Department of Public Health (DPH).
 We do this by building collaborations and partnerships with hospitals, schools, local pediatricians, and community-based agencies.
 Click here to learn more.